Bachmann1234/diff_cover/README.rst

 =================================================================

 Automatically find diff lines that need test coverage.
-Also finds diff lines that have violations (according to tools such as pep8, pyflakes or pylint).
+Also finds diff lines that have violations (according to tools such as pep8, pyflakes, flake8, or pylint).
 This is used as a code quality metric during code reviews.

 Overview